7 Simple Ways to Improve Your Sleep

 Do you belong to the 3am club?
 You know, the one where you wake up at 3am every night, and you just lay there, staring at the ceiling?
 If yes, this post is for you.

 Difficulty “turning off”, falling asleep, and staying asleep are some of the top signs that you’re heading towards burnout.
 You’re likely experiencing a hormone imbalance due to stress, and no amount of xanax or other sleep aid is going to solve that.
-Read on to understand better why prioritizing sleep is crucial for your health, and 7 solutions to help you get better sleep naturally.
+Read on to understand better why prioritizing sleep is crucial for your health, and 7 solutions to help you get better sleep naturally so you can have loads more energy to tackle your day!

 If I were to list the most important aspects of good health, sleep would be near the top (maybe at the top).
 Without rest, your body can’t repair itself, and multiple more serious health problems can result.
 Still, roughly 70 million Americans report experiencing insomnia, and sleep disorders remain one of the most common health problems today.